mnamysl/table-interpretation/README.md

 # Flexible Table Recognition and Semantic Interpretation System
 This repository contains the resources from our table interpretation experiment that were presented in §6 of our paper: "**Flexible Table Recognition and Semantic Interpretation System**".

-## Table Interpretation

-Please refer to §4 of our paper for a detailed description of our table interpretation method.

 ## Project Structure

 The structure of the project is as follows: